star-data/cnc-factions/tib-data.SC2Mod/Base.SC2Data/GameData/Scrin/_todo.md

   - Husk
   - Conversion Beam(reaper)
 ### Eradicator Hexapod.
-  - harrioned Mastermind: Teleport.Teleports the Eradicator Hexapod over great distances.
+  - harriosned Mastermind: Teleport.Teleports the Eradicator Hexapod over great distances.
 ###  Explorer.
   - Unpack into Outpost.Orders the Explorer to unpack into an Outpost in its current location.
 This order is irreversible.
 ###  Stormrider.